 - [Editor’s Note: You could opt to roll the pasta dough by hand using a long wooden rolling pin, although a pasta machine makes for far less work.]
 Feed the blob of pasta dough through a pasta machine set on the widest setting.
 As the sheet of pasta dough comes out of the machine, fold it into thirds and then feed it through the rollers again, still on the widest setting.
 Pass the pasta through this same setting a total of 4 or 5 times.
 This takes the place of kneading the pasta dough and ensures the resulting pasta is silky smooth.Pass the sheet of pasta dough through the machine again, repeatedly, gradually reducing the settings, one pass at a time, until the pasta achieves the desired thickness.
 Your sheet of pasta dough will become quite long—if you have trouble keeping the dough from folding onto itself, cut the sheet of dough in half and feed each half through separately.
 Generally the second-from-last setting is best for tagliatelle and the last setting is best for ravioli and any other shapes that are to be filled.
 To form lasagne noodles for our pumpkin lasagna recipe, stretch the dough as thin as you comfortably can, no thicker than 1/16 inch.

 - If you lift a sheet with your hand, you should be able to see the shadow of your hand through it.
 Because lasagne noodles are layered, they need to be very thin.
 Using a sharp chef’s or similar knife, cut each sheet into rectangles about 4 inches by 5 inches.
-To form any other shape pasta, follow our instructions here.
+Click to learn how to form any other pasta shape.

 What To Do With Leftover Pumpkin PuréeIf you find yourself with leftover puréed pumpkin (or other winter squash) after making this lovely pumpkin pasta dough, don’t you dare even think about throwing it away.
 Instead, be sneaky and stir some into your fave mac-n-cheese.
 It’ll bring an ever so subtle sweetness to your dinner—along with some stealthy potassium and vitamins A and C.